scottmsilver/iftop-telegraf-influx/README.md

-# iftop-telegraf
+# iftop-telegraf-influx
 Collect iftop metrics and send them via telegraf influx format (and then import them how you like - I use Influx/Grafana)

 # To install

  - Clone this repository
+ - Install telegraf if you haven't already.
  - Install iftop in the usal way via your favorite package manager.
- - Look at iftop_telegraf.sh and update the interface name - typically your LAN intefface -- and the path to iftop.
+ - Look at iftop_telegraf.sh and update the interface name - typically your LAN interface -- and the path to iftop.
+Mine is igb1.
  - Test this by running iftop_telegraf.sh

 ```